A-NMN-P/prime_finder/README.md

 # prime_finder
 That code will decide a number is prime or not.
 Which that code includes two functions: isPrime and Prime_Finder. isPrime function is use to decide the given number is prime or not and if it is not a prime number -in your request- it gives you the dividers.
 Prime_Finder is take 6 atributes, 3 of them int other 3 is bool.

-I have share the basic version of the prime finder.
+I have shared the basic version of the prime finder.
 Ready to copy and paste

 """